 - Shark’s Fin and Sichuan Pepper: A Sweet-Sour Memoir of Eating in China by Fuchsia Dunlop (W. W. Norton & Company, 2008).
 Dunlop is a leading authority on Chinese cuisine and culture.
 She has several cookbooks highlighting foods and traditions of different regions.
 This memoir is a great starting point for you or older children.

 - Good Luck Life by Rosemary Gong (William Morrow, 2005).
 This is another outstanding resource on Chinese celebrations and traditions.

 - Moonbeams, Dumplings & Dragon Boats by Nina Simonds and Leslie Swartz (HMH Books for Young Readers, 2002).
 This book has both recipes and ideas for activities to help you celebrate the Chinese New Year and other holidays.

 Decorate your home

 Again, even if you don’t have an Asian market in your area, it is possible to buy festive decorations online through ChinaSprout, Amazon, Party City, Oriental Trading, and other sites.
 Decorations are a daily reminder that this time of year is special.

-Get to know the lucky (and unlucky) numbers, colors, flowers, and directions associated with the Year of the Monkey.
-You can also explore the personality and love compatibility for people born in the Year of the Monkey and explore what this means for your family and how this might (or might not) fit in with your family’s values and worldview.
-Are all people born in the Year of the Monkey arrogant and selfish?
-Are people born in the Year of the Monkey destined to not get along with people born in the Year of the Pig or the Year of the Tiger?
+Get to know the lucky (and unlucky) numbers, colors, flowers, and directions associated with the Year of the Pig.
+You can also explore the personality and love compatibility for people born in the Year of the Pig and what this means for your family and how this might (or might not) fit in with your family’s values and worldview.
+Are all people born in the Year of the Pig materialistic?
+Are people born in the Year of the Pig destined to not get along with people born in the Year of the Snake or the Year of the Monkey?